SpenceKonde/DxCore/megaavr/extras/Ref_Analog.md

 ### Functions in megaTinyCore.h
 These functions are located in megaTinyCore.h - they do not require tight core integration to work,.
 #### printADCRuntimeError(uint32_t error, &UartClass DebugSerial)
 Pass one of the above runtime errors and the name of a serial port to get a human-readable error message.
-This is wasteful of space, do don't include it in your code unless you need to.
+This is wasteful of space, so don't include it in your code unless you need to.
 Also, *you must not cast result to a different type before calling this.
-The logic is determined by whether it is passed a signed 32-bit value or a signed 16-bit one*
+The logic is determined by whether it is passed a signed 32-bit value (from analogReadEnh or analogReadDiff) or a signed 16-bit one (from analogRead())*
 ```c++
 int32_t adc_reading=AnalogReadDiff(PIN_PA1, PIN_PA2);
 if (analogCheckError) { // an error occurred!
 Print a human readable value